ucsb-cs16-sp17/ucsb-cs16-sp17.github.io/_lab/lab04.md

 2. If you are working as a pair, go to submit.cs, navigate to this lab page and create a team for you and your pair partner.
 Do this by clicking on the blue "Join Groups" button, then follow directions.

-3. Go to github and create a git repo for lab04 following the naming convention specified in previous labs (this step carries style points, see our feedback on lab02 to understand what we are looking for).
+3. Go to github and create a git repo for lab04 following the naming convention specified in previous labs.
 If you are working with a partner only one of you needs to create the repo.

 4. If you are working with a partner and you are the one who created the github repo, add your partner as a collborator on the repo